hynoor/punchcpu/README.md

 # punchcpu

-A tool in purpose of killing CPU to specific usage, support both Linux and Windows
+A handy tool on purpose of killing CPU to specific usage, support both Linux and Windows systems

 **_Usage_**

-For instance, killng CPU usage to 75% percentages:
+For instance, killng CPU usage to 75% percents:
 ```
-$ python punchcpu 75
+$ python punchcpu.py 75
 CPU MHz: 2294
 CPU cores: 2
 CPU usage: 80